Brevard County Library System: Programs and services

+The Talking Books Library of the Brevard County Library System was established in 1988 as the ninth Sub-regional library in the Florida network for the blind and physically handicapped.
+Funded by the County and in cooperation with the National Library Service of the Library of Congress and the Regional Library in Daytona Beach, the service provides books and magazines on cassette tapes and records, as well as the necessary equipment.
+Braille is also available to readers from the Regional Library.
+The service is available to anyone who cannot see conventional print clearly and comfortably for a reasonable length of time or who cannot hold a book, turn pages, or focus due to muscle or nerve deterioration or paralysis.
+The library offers a variety of titles, including best sellers, Westerns, mysteries, romances, classic novels, juvenile books, biographies, and other non-fiction titles.
+Patrons also receive a local newsletter with items of interest and/or service.

 Homebound patrons are served by a mail service which provides standard library materials to patrons through a mail order catalog.
 The Books by Mail program of the Brevard County Library System started in November 1983 and is still popular today, mailing over 5,000 books a month.
 This program is second in the State of Florida with only Orange County besting them.

 DVDs and Blu-ray discs are also popular items available for loan.

 Downloadable audio books and ebooks are available through Brevard County Libraries in a program called OverDrive with online instructions and selections for compatible audio and eBook devices.
 Books are now also offered in a MP3 format as well, compatible only on MP3 enabled devices.

 In a more modern effort to reach patrons, some libraries in Brevard have created Instagram accounts, including the Eau Gallie Public Library, the Titusville Public Library, and the Satellite Beach Public Library.
 These social media accounts market library programs online, reaching younger patrons especially.